black-studio/black-studio-tinymce-widget/readme.txt

 * Insert links to existing WordPress pages/posts or external resources
 * Option to "Automatically add paragraphs" to widget text
 * Support for shortcodes, smilies and embeds in widget text
+* Support for responsive images (requires WordPress 4.4 or later)
 * Support for Customizer with live preview and quick edit
 * Support for fullscreen editing mode
 * Support for widgets accessibility mode